rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

        *Use:*

-       You might see the ``Connection timed out – please try again`` error message because your browser is storing an invalid cookie.
+       You might see the ``Connection timed out – please try again.`` error message because your browser is storing an invalid cookie.

        *Don't use:*

-       You might see the ``Connection timed out – please try again`` error because your browser is storing an invalid cookie.
+       You might see the ``Connection timed out – please try again.`` error because your browser is storing an invalid cookie.
    * - etc.
      - Don't use